-- Screen01.ui.qml defines a custom component that you can edit in Form Editor.
+- Screen01.ui.qml defines a custom component that you can edit in the 2D view.
 For more information, see UI Files.

 - qtquickcontrols2.conf file specifies the preferred style and some style-specific arguments.

-- fonts folder contains font files that you have added in Library > Assets.
+- fonts folder contains font files that you have added in Assets.

 - imports folder contains a Constants.qml file that specifies a font loader for the Arial font and the screen resolution.
 The size of the default Screen.ui.qml Rectangle should be set as